FalconEthics/FalconEthics/README.md

 </div>

-# <div align="left">It's Soumik Das here!</div>
+# <div align="left">Hi👋🏻 it's Soumik Das here!</div>
+#### I am front-end web developer from North-East India

-- 🔭 I’m currently in a Job hunt for job opportunities in frontend web-development!
+- 🔭 I’m currently in a Job hunt for opportunities in frontend web-development!

 - 🌱 I’m also doing my BSc in Computer Science from @University of London